The real cost of recruitment processes

 |Tax||23 163 USD (27.3%)||17 184,12 GBP (28,64%)||25 909,09 EUR (43%)|

 The average annual salary of a software developer with 2-4 years of experience, nearly 25 years old, single, without children; taken from several sources.

-In a long distance of time, in-house recruitment can be very beneficial, despite the growing costs, however, for scaling enterprises and startups listed in the innovation race, seeking for non-domestic supporter might become a must.
+In a long-distance of time, in-house recruitment can be very beneficial, despite the growing costs, however, for scaling enterprises and startups listed in the innovation race, seeking for IT outsourcing partner might become a must.